bll123/di/README-5.txt

 - done: finish the api, there's still a couple of routines to write
 - done: linux tirpc library (nfs quotas)
 - done: get installation working
+- done: make the beta available to download
 - started: wiki documentation for the api
 - get all the basics working
-- make the beta available to download
 - work on the test suite
 - get basic di working on all platforms I have access to.
 - check the cmake configuration against mkconfig.  check again. re-check.